kushberrycream/BookReviewSite/README.md

 - [x] A user can only leave one review per book, if they try to add another a toastr notifcation will let the user know they will have to edit the original review.
 - [x] A user can post a book via the Add book page, this will add the book to the database and send the user to the page that has just been created, here they can add a review or edit if they have made an error.
+- [x] A search bar is available so users can search for a book instead of crawling through hundreds of pages.

 ### Features Left To Implement
 - [ ] Due to using an existing dataset I was limited to the data I had been provided as such I have not got information such as